Pediatric Psychology Internship - Rotations

 Pediatric Neuropsychology

-Interns are expected to complete approximately three neuropsychological evaluations per week while on the Pediatric Neuropsychology rotation.
+Interns are scheduled to complete approximately three neuropsychological evaluations per week while on the Pediatric Neuropsychology rotation.
 Days not in clinic allow interns time to attend training activities, devote attention to clinical management issues, and participate in other professional activities, such as psychotherapy or research.
 On the Pediatric Neuropsychology rotation, interns have the opportunity to work with all (or nearly all) of the participating supervisors on the rotation.

 Postdoctoral fellowships in Pediatric Neuropsychology are sometimes available through the Association of Postdoctoral Programs in Clinical Neuropsychology (APPCN) Resident Matching Program following the internship year.
-Several interns have remained within the Pediatric Neuropsychology Division as postdoctoral fellows after completing the internship.
+Several interns have remained within the Pediatric Neuropsychology Section as postdoctoral fellows after completing the internship.

 Contact Us